casid/jte/README.md

 ![alt Template Benchmark](https://raw.githubusercontent.com/casid/template-benchmark/master/results.png)

 ### High concurrency
-This is a <a href="https://github.com/casid/template-benchmark/tree/ryzen-5950x">fork of mbosecke/template-benchmark</a> with jte included, running on an AMD Ryzen 5950x:
+This is the same benchmark as above, but the amount of threads was set to `@Threads(16)`, to fully utilize all cores. jte has pretty much zero serialization bottlenecks and runs  very concurrent on servers with a lot of CPU cores:
 ![alt Template Benchmark](https://raw.githubusercontent.com/casid/template-benchmark/ryzen-5950x/results.png)

-For this benchmark, the amount of threads was manually set `@Threads(32)`, to fully utilize all cores. jte has pretty much zero serialization bottlenecks and runs  very concurrent on servers with a lot of CPU cores.

 ## Getting started